Customer Account API

 npm install @shopify/hydrogen

-Then, once configured, you can use the Customer Account API in your Nuxt application via the useCustomerAccount
+Once configured, you can use the Customer Account API in your Nuxt application via the useCustomerAccount

 and useCustomerAccountData composables.
 The useCustomerAccount composable is available to both server and client-side.